davrodpin/mole/README.md

 # [Mole](https://davrodpin.github.io/mole/)

-Mole is a cli application to create ssh tunnels, forwarding a local port to a remote endpoint through an ssh server.
+Mole is a cli application to create ssh tunnels, forwarding a local port to a remote endpoint through a ssh server.

 For more information about usage, examples and specific use cases, please visit https://davrodpin.github.io/mole/